Br3nda/drupal-module-apachesolr/README.txt

     $mappings['per-field']['field_model_price'] = array('callback' => '', 'index_type' => 'float');

-hook_apachesolr_node_exclude($node)
+hook_apachesolr_types_exclude($namespace)

+  Invoked by apachesolr.module when generating a list of nodes to index for a given namespace.
+Return an array of node types to be excldued from indexing for that namespace (e.g. 'apachesolr_search').
+This is used by apachesolr_search module to exclude certain node types from the index.

+hook_apachesolr_node_exclude($node, $namespace)

   This is invoked by apachesolr.module for each node to be added to the index - if any module returns TRUE, the node is skipped for indexing.
-For example, this is used by apachesolr_search module to exclude certain node types from the index.

 hook_apachesolr_update_index(&$document, $node)